mattermost/docs/source/install/install-kubernetes-mattermost.rst

 Save the file as ``mattermost-installation.yaml``.

-To configure the Mattermost Installation with external database and filestore refere to `Configuring external database and filestore (Recommended)`_ before proceeding.
+To configure the Mattermost Installation with an external database and filestore refer to `Configuring external database and filestore (Recommended)`_ before proceeding.

 **3. Apply the Installation Manifest File**